Pumprlfl/Code2/README.md

 when counting through an Array with < of for example 3 it counts 0, 1, 2 which are 3 numbers
 when counting with <= it counts 0, 1, 2, 3 and prints an error message because there are only three objects in the array
 call functions from subclasses in Superclass to utilise them when calling the Animals from the Array

+Fudge:

+Viewport a 2D Plane to display the Image
+Camera an Object to be placed in 3D object
+WebGl only renders triangles
+near and far plane define the space that is rendered this space is called frustum
+Identity Matrix is the Matrix that does nothing 1000/0100/0010/0001